-Daniel Duty is the Director of Enterprise Strategy at Target.
+This interview with Daniel Duty, now Vice President of Global Affairs and Corporate Social Responsibility at Target, took place ofter one of the largest such firestorms.
+It originally ran on February 15, 2011.
 In 1992, Duty was appointed by Target's CEO as a cosponsor of the company's LGBT business council.
 Duty provides an insider's perspective on being gay at Target and how the company overcame public and media backlash for supporting a candidate that opposed gay rights.

-Duty: Yes, actually, I think I got one of the first calls when that news broke.
+DD: Yes, actually, I think I got one of the first calls when that news broke.
 Really, the great thing about the business councils and how they are used here at Target is that the company does rely on them.
-They really respect their opinion on how to handle different issues.
-So, not only did it feel good, but it was natural for our top executives at Target to call the GLBT business council in that situation and say, "This happened, it wasn't our intent, but help us think this through--how do we handle this?"
+They really respect their opinions on how to handle different issues.
+So, not only did it feel good, but it was natural for our top executives at Target to call the GLBT business council in that situation and say, "This happened, it wasn't our intent, but help us think this through—how do we handle this?"

-Duty: We definitely came together to work through it.
+DD: We definitely came together to work through it.
 I think there was a lot of surprise, quite frankly, because we know internally what a great place Target is to work at.
 It was hard for us to fathom that all these people on the outside were saying that Target had done something terribly wrong, that it was not supportive of the GLBT community when, in fact, we knew very differently.
-So, the response internally, from both the GLBT team members and straight members in the company, was one of a little bit of surprise and "How can we make this right, how can we assure people that we are the company that we say we are and the company we've been living day to day."
+So, the response internally, from both the GLBT team members and straight members in the company, was one of a little bit of surprise and "How can we make this right?
+How can we assure people that we are the company that we say we are and the company we've been living day-to-day?"

 The other piece is our marketplace plan, which helps the company understand the GLBT consumer.
 What is he/she looking for?
 What motivates him/her?
 What kind of marketing messages might be important to that community?
 We really act as an advisory board to the company on thinking about that GLBT consumer segment.